4/29/2025

 Chief Financial Officer and President, Global Development

-Yeah, I think you're Lizzie.
-I'll take the second part first.
+Yeah, I think, Lizzie, I'll take the second part first.
 You're factually correct about our investor day guidance.
-I think, again, what we're saying about non-REVPAR driven fees is still ahead of algorithm and there's nothing that's really changed about our investor day guidance in terms of the structure of the model or the drivers that would change.
-Obviously, our REVPAR growth is our REVPAR outlook for this year has changed and that is largely what is driving the EBITDA impact for the full year.
-So if you think about our normal sort of our normal sort of distribution of kind of roughly 25 to 30 million per point, if you put that into the gunkulator x the timing items that I talked about in Q1, that all holds together for the balance of the year.
-So there's nothing there's no drivers in terms of in, you know, the IMF flows through it about one and a half times typically will be positive for the year.
-I should I should say even on zero to two or we'll run mid single digits IMF growth for the year, but it'll it'll it all sort of tracks with the model.
-It's really the primary driver, if not the entire driver of the balance of the year coming down is REVPAR coming down.
+I think, again, what we're saying about non-REVPAR driven fees is is still ahead of algorithm, and there's nothing that's really changed about our investor day guidance in terms of the structure of the model or the drivers that I would change.
+Obviously, our REVPAR outlook for this year has changed, and that is largely what is driving the EBITDA impact for the full year.
+So if you think about our normal sort of our normal sort of distribution of kind of roughly 25 to 30 million per point.
+If you put that into the gunkulator X, the timing items that I talked about in Q1, that all holds together for the balance of the year.
+So there's not, there's no drivers in terms of, in, you know, IMF growth a little bit lighter when rev park gets, gets lighter, right?
+I mean, IMF flows through it about one and a half times typically, um, will be positive for the year.
+I should, I should stay, um, even on zero to two where we'll run mid single digits IMF growth for the year.
+But it all sort of tracks with the model.
+It's really the primary driver, if not the entire driver, of the balance of the year coming down is REVPAR coming down.

 speaker